top of page

 Making Sense of the Evidence

 Deciding whether to start the pill is ultimately your teen’s choice but your support can make a real difference.
-If you’ve had negative experiences with the pill, it’s understandable that it might be hard to stay objective, but it is important to remember that your teen may not have the same experience.
+It’s important to listen without judgment, provide reliable information and encourage seeking help from a healthcare provider.
+If you’ve had negative experiences with the pill, it can be hard to stay objective.
+But remember, your teen may not have the same experience.

 As with any medication, it’s important to consider the risk of not using it.
 Conditions like acne, endometriosis and PCOS can worsen mood and quality of life if left untreated, while an unwanted pregnancy can have a serious psychological impact.